 As such, physical methods have been employed to determine the fungal biomass, which relies on sample harvesting and off line dry cell weight measurements.
-This has various limitations which can affect biomass measurement/calculation and can take between 45 min to 4 hours depending on the equipment used.
+This has various limitations which can affect biomass measurement/calculation and can take between 45 min to 4 hours, depending on the equipment used.
 The physical method also fails to discriminate between biomass and necromass.
-Therefore, there is a requirement for the accurate measurement and control of biomass within fermenter, at both laboratory and industrial scale.
+Therefore, there is a requirement for the accurate measurement and control of biomass within the fermenter, at both laboratory and industrial scale.

 For more reliable real-time online measurements, this study was designed to evaluate Aber capacitance technology for measuring filamentous fungal biomass.
 Capacitance (pF/cm) measured online was therefore compared with the physically measured cell dry weight.
 The primary aim of the investigation was to evaluate the accuracy of using an ABER probe to measure biomass online between capacitance and biomass.